 - Cucumbers grow on vining plants that can take up a fair amount of space.
 But like summer squash, harvest the fruit almost daily.
 Pickle time!

 - Rat tail radish keeps on giving.
 Instead of pulling up a plant and getting one radish, this plant produces green pods.
 Bite into one and you’ll get the surprising taste of … radish.
-Admittedly, this does take up more space in the garden than a single radish, but you’ll be able to chop these into your salad for months with just a single plant.
+Admittedly, this does take up more space in the garden than a single radish, but you’ll be able to chop these flavorful seed pods into your salad for months with just a single plant.

 - Tomatillos, also called husk tomatoes, are a heat tolerant crop that can be used to make salsa or chile verde.